allisonk2277/passwords/docs/index.md

 And that's your password!

-What this procedure does is that it samples uniformly from the first 2^80 sequences of [a-z0-9] characters.
+What this procedure does is that it samples uniformly from the first 2^80 sequences of [a-z0-9] characters (all it does is convert a number in base-2 to a number in base-36).
 There are 2^80 possibilities, and so our password has 80 bits of entropy.
 Thus, we can be confident that our password is secure; an attacker who knows that this exact procedure was followed would still require 38,334 years to crack it at 10^12 guesses per second.

 This procedure is roughly what I have implemented at [https://github.com/allisonk2277/passwords](https://github.com/allisonk2277/passwords).
 It's well suited for generating a password with computer assistance, though it would be cumbersome to do this manually.
 For suggestions on generating passwords without using a computer, see the diceware section below.